nikhil-405/electoral-bonds-website-using-flask/README.md

 1f)
-The plots can be downloaded by clicking them and then saving them in the desired format
+The plots can be downloaded by right clicking them and then saving them in the desired format
 ![image](https://github.com/nikhil-405/flask_web-dev_assignment/assets/148058602/268032fc-f4da-4654-9197-76c2e8614c11)

 2) Instructions